modelscope/richdreamer/prompt_engineering_basics.md

 <img src=".\user content gallery\front_face_donut.png" alt="3d model of strawberry donut" style="zoom:200%;" />

-Because of this, I reccommend not choosing objects with large holes if you require the
+Because of this, I recommend not choosing objects with large holes if you do not plan to alter the output using modelling software.

 ## Colors